Javascript30/vanlife/README.md

 2. Started with the mockup -- deleteting unrequired files and adding the `component` and `images` files to the structure after `npm create vite@latest tenzies -- --template react`

 3. Created the `navbar` , `home`, `footer` and `about` components

+4. Added the use of `miragejs` as a fake server to render the `vans`

-4. Writing out this `README.md` file
+5. Writing out this `README.md` file

 ### Built with